The Jiffy Group Sustainability Report & Five-Year Plan

 Jiffy products have always been basically environmentally friendly.
 Today, Jiffy is focused on building on those green qualities to be a truly sustainable company.
 Above all, we want to help our customers to achieve the same.
 How we are going about that is set out in our global sustainability strategy.

-Our first report and five-year plan for sustainability
+Our five-year plan for sustainability and annual reports

 As part of that strategy, we want to demonstrate what we have already achieved.
 We also want to be more transparent about the challenges we face – and what we are doing to change things around where needed.
-The first Jiffy Group Sustainability Report & Five-Year Plan is a major step towards making these goals a reality.
+The first Jiffy Group Sustainability Report & Five-Year Plan, published in 2021, was a major step towards making these goals a reality.
+This and our latest 2022 annual report can be downloaded at the bottom of the page.

-The report and plan are full of information about our sustainability strategy.
-It includes clear information about the initiatives we are taking, the products and solutions we are developing, and where we want to be by 2025.
+The reports and plan are full of information about our sustainability strategy.
+They include clear information about the initiatives we are taking, the products and solutions we are developing, and where we want to be in 2025.
 Our strategy is aligned with multiple UN sustainable development goals and concentrates on four pillars:

 - Reduce our energy, water, and CO2 footprint